-FindFace CIBR 2.1.1 is Docker-based.
+Starting from version 2.1.1 FindFace CIBR is Docker-based.
 You must install and start a set of Docker products before proceeding with the FindFace CIBR deployment.
 For your convenience, this chapter contains Ubuntu, CentOS, and Debian server preparation sections covering the intricacies of installing Docker on the above-mentioned operating systems.
 For other platforms, please refer to the Docker documentation.